-H. OPERATIONAL AND CHECKOUT PROCEDURES
+G. OPERATIONAL AND CHECKOUT PROCEDURES

-Final phases of this installation are the unit Operational and Checkout Procedures which are found in this instruction (see page 8).
-To obtain proper performance, all units must be operated and charge adjustments made in accordance with procedures found in the Service Facts.
+Final phases of this installation are the unit Operational and Checkout Procedures which are found in this instruction (see table below and pages 6 and 8).
+To obtain proper performance, all units must be operated and charge adjustments made in accordance with procedures found on page 6 and in the Service Facts.